Handle Prerequisites by Declaring Dependencies in MSIX

 Microsoft offers the MS-AppInstaller protocol which can be easily added to any website.

-However, if you add a dependency to your MSIX package and publish it to your website, you will be prompted to an error message.
+However, if you add a dependency to your MSIX package and publish it to your website, you will be prompted with an error message.

 This happens because the package does not know where the dependency is located as seen below:

-If that is not enough, you can use .appinstaller files as an alternative, as we will see below.
+Alternatively, you can use .appinstaller files as described below.

-In our how to enable auto-updates for your MSIX packages without publishing them to the Microsoft Store article.
-We can see that the creation of an .appinstaller file is required, and the installation of the MSIX package must be done via that appinstaller file.
+In our article How to enable auto-updates for your MSIX packages without publishing them to the Microsoft Store, we explain that creating an .appinstaller file is required, and that the MSIX package must be installed via that appinstaller file.

 The scenarios we've gone through may seem a little bit tricky when it comes to declaring dependencies inside an MSIX package.
 Luckily, Advanced Installer’s GUI makes this step effortless.